 All of our pupils' needs are considered on an individual basis and, following professional advice, additional support, equipment and staff may be deployed.
 Our staff members have a wide range of skills that they bring to our teaching team.
 All staff members use these skills to support the identification of pupils with SEND.
 Information from a variety of outside LA agencies and health services is also used to identify/support children with SEND.
-As a school, we have actively sought advice from the following: Sefton's Educational Psychology Service, Sefton's Special Education Needs Inclusion Service (SENIS), Sefton's Social Communication team, School nursing team, Community Paediatrics, Children and Adolescent Mental Health Service (CAMHS), Parenting 2000, Occupational Therapy Service and Speech and Language Service.
+As a school, we have actively sought advice from the following: Sefton's Educational Psychology Service, Sefton's Special Education Needs Inclusion Service (SENIS), Sefton's Social Communication team, Sefton's Inclusion Consultant Service, Sefton's Complex Needs Team, School nursing team, Community Paediatrics, Children and Adolescent Mental Health Service (CAMHS), Parenting 2000, Occupational Therapy Service and Speech and Language Service.